Emmarose987/SQL-Employee-Data/README.md

 -List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

+-List all employees in the Sales department, including their employee number, last name, first name, and department name.